Catherine von Schindel, Duchess of Bernstadt: Marriage and children

 Catherine von Schindel was at her time considered to be a very wealthy heiress.
 As the oldest daughter of her parents she inherited the Duchy of Bernstadt, including the seat of the Duchy which was the Bernstadt Palace, where Catherine and her family resided since 1574 till 1604.
 Besides Bernstadt she owned the properties Sasterhausen and Steffansdorf.

 She was considered to be a good catch from early on and had therefore had many Silesian aristocrats courting her.
 She married three of them.

-In 1575 she married for the 1st time, at the age of 16, Ernst von Gellhorn from the Peterswaldau estate, the son of George von Gellhorn and Catherine von Reichenbach.
+In 1575 she married for the 1st time, at the age of 16, Ernst von Gellhorn (see «References») from the Peterswaldau estate, the son of George von Gellhorn and Catherine von Reichenbach.
 Catherine's grand nephew from this marriage was the Count Ernst von Gellhorn (1617-1679), who was known as the richest and very powerful man in Silesia at the time and who even succeeded to marry a Princess from the House of Schleswig-Holstein-Sonderburg, a 1st cousin of Eleonora Princess of Liechtenstein (1655-1702).

 Catherine's husband died at an early age after one year of marriage in which no children were born.

 In 1578 Catherine married for the 2nd time George II von Dyhrn und Schönau, owner of the city of Festenberg and of the properties Ulbersdorf, Gimmel, Reesewitz etc., the son of Nicholas III von Dyhrn und Schönau and his 1st wife Lucia von Blanckenstein.
 George von Dyhrn was the head of the government of the Duchy of Oels and the right hand of Henry III, Duke of Münsterberg-Oels and of his brother Charles II, Duke of Münsterberg-Oels.

 With him she had three children: